 m (79 ft) square cylindrical skeletal tower, painted with black and white

 horizontal bands.
-Bing has an indistinct satellite view of the station.
+Google has an indistinct satellite view of the lighthouse poking through trees.
 Patenga is

 on the point of land at the west side of the entrance to the Karnaphuli